rx-gy/autolinux/README.md

 ![Logo](/splash.png)

 > [!CAUTION]
 > This is built for my system and may break yours or worse.
+It will overwrite your disk during install, and doesn't give you a chance to confirm it is the correct disk.

 ## Status - V0.2 - incomplete/unstable
 - [x] basic maintenance processes scripted